South African wine: Winemaking and wines

 An oaked white wine from Stellenbosch produced from Chenin Blanc.

 Since the end of the 20th century, more South African winemakers have been focused on improving the quality of red wines.

 The winemaking traditions of South Africa often represent a hybridisation of Old World wine making and the new.
-Since the end of Apartheid, many producers have been working on producing more "international" styles of wine that can succeed on the world market.
-Flying winemakers from France, Spain and California have brought new techniques and styles to South Africa.
+Since the end of apartheid, many producers have been working to produce more "international" styles of wine that can succeed in the world market.
+Flying winemakers from France, Spain, and California have brought new techniques and styles to South Africa.
 In the 1980s, the use of oak barrels for fermentation and ageing became popular.
 The use of chaptalisation is illegal in South Africa as the country's warm climate makes attaining sufficient sugar and alcohol levels for wine production non-problematic.
-Winemakers more often have problems with low acidity levels which require supplementation with additional acids like tartaric acid.
+Winemakers more often encounter low acidity levels that require supplementation with additional acids, such as tartaric acid.

-Today the focus of the South African wine industry is on increasing the quality of wine production – particularly with the more exportable and fashionable red grape varieties.
-Traditionally, South African red wines had a reputation for being coarse in texture with rustic flavours.
-The Afrikaans word dikvoet used to describe these wines meant literally "thick foot".
-In the vineyards, growers focused on yield control for better ripeness, while winemakers used modern techniques to create softer, fleshier wines.
-Temperature control fermentation as well as controlled malolactic fermentation were more widely used as well as less dependency on filtration as a means of stabilisation.
+Today, the focus of the South African wine industry is on increasing the quality of wine production, particularly with the more exportable and fashionable red grape varieties.
+Traditionally, South African red wines were known for being coarse-textured and rustic-flavoured.
+The Afrikaans word dikvoet, used to describe these wines, literally means "thick foot".
+In the vineyards, growers focused on yield control to improve ripeness, while winemakers employed modern techniques to produce softer, fleshier wines.
+Temperature control fermentation as well as controlled malolactic fermentation were more widely used, as well as less dependency on filtration as a means of stabilisation.

 Cape port-style wine

 The South African wine industry has a long history of fortified wine production producing wines known colloquially as "Cape port" (though the term "Port" is protected by the European Union and refers only to the wines from the Douro region of Portugal).
-These wines are made from a variety of grapes, such as Shiraz and Pinotage, as well as Portuguese varieties like Tinta Barroca, Touriga Nacional, Souzão and Fernão Pires.
+These wines are made from a variety of grapes, including Shiraz and Pinotage, as well as Portuguese varieties such as Tinta Barroca, Touriga Nacional, Souzão, and Fernão Pires.
 The minimum alcohol level for these wines must be 16.5–22%.
 The many styles of "Cape port" closely parallel their Portuguese counterparts and include: